ufidon/ca/mod1/fp.md

 | 0.015   | $00001000_2$        | $0\ 0001\ 000$           |

 - 📝 Verify the table results with the Python program [rational number to floating point with rounding and postnormalization](./code/r2fp.py)
-- Then verify reversely with the Python program [floating point bit pattern to rational number](./code/f2v.py). `Discuss the errors`.
+- Then verify reversely with the Python program [floating point bit pattern to rational number](./code/f2v.py).
+  - `Discuss the discrepancies between the results from the two programs`.

 ---